 The third evaluation report on the status of the new information technology enterprise system under development by the Chicago Police Department (CPD) is now available on the Authority web site.
 The state-of-the-art integrated criminal justice information system, "Citizen and Law Enforcement Analysis and Reporting (CLEAR)," is designed to provide anytime, anyplace access to vast repositories of centralized, relational data.
 The data warehouse is the engine that powers the numerous interrelated applications that comprise CLEAR.
 This report describes all CLEAR initiatives, the "launch procedures" that lie behind them and their impact on policing.
 The report describes this ongoing process through October 2004 and details the efforts aimed at the introduction of high-priority applications, and the resources and processes needed to develop and implement the major components of CLEAR.
-A program evaluation summary has been drafted and is currently awaiting publication.
 A separate report on CPD's efforts against violent crime is available on our web site.